scalameta/metals/docs/editors/new-editor.md

   on Windows for communicating with the Bloop build server.
 - `tcp`: use TCP sockets for communicating with the Bloop build server.

+### `-Dmetals.statistics`

+By default, Metals logs only the most relevant metrics like time it takes to run sbt and import a workspace.
+The enable further metrics, update this property with a comma separated list of the following supported values:

+- `memory`: print memory usage of the navigation index after build import.
+- `definition`: print total time to respond to `textDocument/definition` requests.

+Set the value to `-Dmetals.statistics=all` to enable all statistics.

 ```scala mdoc:user-config:system-property

 ```